-To find out how much you should be eating from each of these food groups and some healthy recipes log in download your personalised nutrition plan from your dashboard.
+To find out how much you should be eating from each of these food groups and some healthy recipes log in download your nutrition plan from your dashboard.
 Make sure you speak to your health professional or a dietitian before making any major changes to your diet.

 2. You don’t move your body and exercise enough

 Along with all the other wonderful benefits exercise has on our body and the way we feel, it can also have an impact on insulin sensitivity.
 This means that it can lower our blood sugar levels and help to prevent pre-diabetes.